Check here first for Q & As about our Columbia & Snake Rivers expedition

 The quality of our expedition teams has long been the hallmark of Lindblad Expeditions-National Geographic.
 Each 62-guest ship hosts an expedition leader, naturalist/geologist, historian and a wellness specialist—one expert per 15 guests.
 Our naturalists have a wide variety of expertise—from history and geology to photo instruction—and each one is a not only an expert in their field, but passionate about sharing their knowledge and dedicated to seeing that you get the most out of your experience.

-The National Geographic Sea Bird and National Geographic Sea Lion carry exercise equipment on the covered portion of the sun deck, including an exercise bike, elliptical, stretch bands, and yoga mats.
-In addition, and as part of our wellness program, our wellness specialist leads stretch classes inspired by yoga and Pilates each morning on the sun deck before breakfast.
-Other elements range from kayaking and hiking, to massage therapy and body treatments.
-There is a menu of spa treatments onboard, available for an additional fee.
+The National Geographic Sea Bird and National Geographic Sea Lion each carry exercise equipment on the covered portions of their sundecks, including two exercise bikes and an elliptical machine.
+The indoor gym of the National Geographic Quest includes two treadmills, two stationary bikes, and an elliptical machine.
+All vessels have resistance bands, small hand weights, yoga mats, blocks, and foam rollers for your use at any time.
+In addition, and as part of our wellness program, our wellness specialist leads light exercise or stretching classes each morning on the sundeck before breakfast.
+Off-board fitness options include hiking, kayaking, and biking.
+Massage therapy is available aboard for an additional fee.

 Yes, our ships are equipped with satellite communications for e-mail and internet access, and telephone and fax, for which charges apply.
 E-mail access is available 24 hours a day through the purchase of pre-paid internet access cards onboard, however, since it is satellite access and we explore remote locations, sometimes we are without a signal to connect.
 Once purchased, the internet cards can be used to access the internet on your personal laptop at select wireless access points onboard, or at the internet kiosks.
 Internet cards are available in the following increments: